mooncloak/statex/docs/statex-core/statex-core/com.mooncloak.kodetools.statex/-view-model/index.md

 Functions within a [ViewModel](index.md) should handle performing application logic, coordinating and invoking business logic, mapping to the appropriate models, and emitting the updated state values as a result of those changes.
 Publicly exposed functions will be invoked from the user interface components as a result of some action (ex: user interaction).
 It is recommended to keep these functions as non-suspending functions, as a [ViewModel](index.md) contains its own lifecycle and has a [coroutineScope](../../../../statex-core/com.mooncloak.kodetools.statex/-view-model/coroutine-scope.md) that can be used to launch coroutines internally.
 This removes the need for the call-site to have to wrap the function invocations in a coroutine scope themselves.

 !Note A [ViewModel](index.md) has its own lifecycle and must be bound to the user interface component (ex: `@Composable` function, View, etc.) for it to work correctly.
+By default, a [ViewModel](index.md) is bound to the remember lifecycle since it implements the [RememberObserver](https://developer.android.com/reference/kotlin/androidx/compose/runtime/RememberObserver.html) interface.
+If this behavior is not desired, simply pass `bindOnRemember=false` to the [ViewModel](index.md) constructor.

 ##  Example Usage